aymanecoder/deal-system/README.md

-make db-reset      # Reset database (WARNING: deletes all data) make start         # Start database and application make stop          # Stop database and application make all           # Clean, build, and test
+make db-reset      # Reset database (WARNING: deletes all data) make start         # Start database and application make stop          # Stop database and application make deploy        # Build and run the application with Docker make all           # Clean, build, and test
 ```